County Jails Struggle With A New Role As America's Prime Centers For Opioid Detox

 It's a similar story nationally, where the number of jails offering medication for inmates who are addicted is small.

-Only 10 to 12 percent of the nation's 4,000 jails are trying some form of addiction medication as part of treatment.
+Only 10% to 12% of the nation's 4,000 jails are trying some form of addiction medication as part of treatment.

 "Although this number is not the majority of jails, five years ago it was zero," says Klein.
 "And the number is increasing every week."